 I anticipate our grandchildren and their grandchildren will look back at us and wonder how foolish, crude, and primitive we have been to insist on a distorting intellectual superiority by dismissing the soul, which brings us to the third shadow.

+The third shadow emerged inside the scientific training, in delegating and exteriorizing our power and disenfranchising interior ways of knowing.
 We’ve thrown the baby out with the bath water by learning to privilege the telescope and the microscope over our inner-sense-organs-scope.
 We now privilege the physical world as the only world, and we give credence to exterior impressions coming through our senses to the exclusion of interior capacities and ways of knowing.
 Foolish lies begin by shutting down interior forms of knowing and are extrapolated all the way to homo economicus and the belief that the purpose of human life is to propagate a growing economy.
 We know it is a lie, and we still propagate this game of thrones.

 In future installments we will further develop these issues and explore how they stand in the way of liberating your dialogue with your soul and what might be a way to integrate the external and internal perspectives.
 What becomes evident is that for conventional thinking any conversation about the soul is easily relegated as a) crazy talk, or b) theological dogmatism, or c) primitive unscientific fantasy, endangering humanity by taking us back to the superstitious Middle Ages.